In Your Community » King » Construction Projects »

-The Alaskan Way Viaduct Replacement Program, Elliott Bay Seawall Project and Waterfront Seattle Project are collectively the largest set of associated projects to take place in the Puget Sound region in several decades.
-Additionally, there are six other Seattle-area transportation projects planned to take place over the next five years; many of these projects require relocation of utilities, including PSE’s natural gas system.
+The Alaskan Way Viaduct Replacement Program, Waterfront Seattle and Seawall Project are collectively the largest set of associated projects to take place in the Puget Sound region in several decades.
+Additionally, there are six other Seattle-area transportation projects planned to take place over the next several years; many of these projects require relocation of utilities, including PSE's natural gas system.
 These projects are driven by the City of Seattle, Sound Transit, Washington State Department of Transportation, the Port of Seattle and the U.S. Army Corps of Engineers.

 Seattle Department of Transportation